stevekerrison/sw_swallow_etherboot/README.rst

  used instead.
 If 0x01 then the ethernet's sender channel end is used.
 Proto: 0x0: Do no control token send/receiving except for those in the tail.
   0x1: Transaction style control tokens - synchronisation at the beginning and end of the payload.
-  0x2: Standard control tokens - One per transfer (slow, but avoids tieing up network routes for long).
+  0x2: "Standard" control tokens - One per transfer (slow, but avoids tieing up network routes for long).
-  0x3: Synchronisation at beginning, but just an outbound PAUSE token at the end of payload The tokens in Tail will always be sent before the final synchronisation if Proto requires it.
+  0x3: Synchronisation at beginning, but just an outbound PAUSE token at the end of payload The tokens in Outct/chkct fields will always be handled before the final synchronisation if Proto requires it.
 If Rtn Flag is non-zero, then Proto should be zero, lest deadlock occur.
 Format: 0x1 means single-token INT/OUTT instructions are used, 0x4 means 4-byte IN/OUT instructions are used.
 Length: Format * Length = Number of bytes in Data section
 Data: The payload to send.
-Tail: The control token(s) to send.
-Second byte may be 0 if it is not needed.
+OutCt/ChkCt (tail) :
- If Rtn Flag was 0x02 then if a CT_END is sent, the remote channel end will reply to the Ethernet's local channel end with a CT_END as well.
-If 0x40 is sent as the first control token, this indicates to the remote end that more data will be coming later, but that the route will be re-established.
+  A control token to send out and to check for.
+If a field is zero, it is skipped.

 The behaviour of the receiving chanend will depend on the application and the data being delivered.

 The length field allows the datagram to be fragmented.
-If the packet ends before length reached, the next packet to port 9191 is assumed to be a continuation, only containing the rest of the data field and the tail byte.
+If the packet ends before length reached, the next packet to port 9191 is assumed to be a continuation, only containing the rest of the data field and the CT bytes.
 This is obviously potentially problematic if there are multiple connections to 9191.
 Alternatively one might opt to split a large block of data across multiple packets manually and set the tail of each packet to 0x0 to avoid closing the route down on the grid.
 This presents the same issue, because if the next packet to 9191 is not a continuation then deadlock will probably